kundajelab/chipseq_pipeline/README_PIPELINE.md

-Pipelines in Kundaje Lab based on BigDataScript (BDS)
+Pipelines in Kundaje lab based on BigDataScript (BDS)
 ===============================================

 Taking advandatge of the powerful pipeline language BigDataScript (http://pcingola.github.io/BigDataScript/index.html), Pipelines in Kundaje lab have the following features: